 - A scroll of immolation can help greatly in taking out the gigantic horde of enemies on Tomb:3, but the sheer quantity of death curses this will trigger is enough to oneshot any character.
 Undead characters, or characters with Death's Door, Necromutation or with a stock of potions of lignification can attempt this strategy.

 - Necromutation - Provides immunity to draining and torment.
 However, you become vulnerable to Dispel Undead Range (from ushabtiu) and lose access to potions.

 - Death's Door - Gives a long enough period of invulnerability to escape upstairs from almost anything in Tomb.

 - Borgnjor's Revivification - For when you unexpectedly end up on 10 HP in the middle of a bunch of mummies (Does a very similar job to Death's Door).

 - Silence - Disables the spells of all mummies within its aura.
-Be careful with this spell, because mummy death curses still take effect, including those that can torment you, and you lose access to your best escape tools: scrolls of blinking and fog, as well as all your spells.
+Be careful with this spell, because mummy death curses still take effect, including those that can torment you, and you lose access to scrolls and spells.

 - Kikubaaqudgha - Provides significant torment resistance, negates most death curses and provides access to useful Necromancy spells.

-- The Shining One - Provides rN+++, a weapon of holy wrath, powerful holy burst attacks, HP and MP recovery on each kill, summonable angelic warriors, and general support and Abjuration protection for your summoned allies.
+- The Shining One - Provides rN+++, a weapon of holy wrath, powerful holy burst attacks, HP and MP recovery on each kill, with summonable angelic warriors.

 - Ru - Provides tremendous area-of-effect damage through Apocalypse, but watch out for the draining.